arkascha/TuR-Extractor/README.md

 ## Build
 The utility is implemented based on the IntelliJ IDEA environment.
 Project meta files are included, so setting up a new project from a cloned git repository should be straight forward.
 No magic is involved though, so it should be possible to use any environment that provides a java SDK and compiler version 1.8 or up.
 No specific java flavor is required.

+The build process itself is gradle based.
+So it allows for using a headless pipeline for creating artifacts and distributions.
+The current release is based on a github workflow pipeline.